 Sec.
 5.55.
 Timing Devices

-- A.1.
-This code applies to devices used to measure time during which services are being dispensed (such as vehicle parking, laundry drying, and car washing). - A.2.
-See also Sec.
-1.10; General Code requirements.
+A.1. - This code applies to devices used to measure time during which services are being dispensed (such as vehicle parking, laundry drying, and car washing).

 S.1.
 Design of Indicating and Recording Elements and of Recorded Representations.